-The student is required to attend the examination in person and defend the thesis to the examiners.
+Students can choose to attend the final examination in person, online or via a hybrid format to defend the thesis to the examiners.
 A supervisor may be present as an observer at the oral examination.
 Invitation to attend is at the student's discretion and should form part of the Examination Panel Nomination process.